 George Balanchine, known as the father of American ballet, broke ground when he put his twist on traditional ballet standards and technique.
-Ballet Arizona’s Artistic Director Ib Andersen is one of a handful of artists worldwide authorized by The Balanchine Trust to stage Balanchine’s masterpieces.
+Ib Andersen, Ballet Arizona’s artistic director, is one of a handful of artists worldwide authorized by The Balanchine Trust to stage Balanchine’s masterpieces.
 He will present three interpretations of Balanchine’s work May 11-14, including two with an Arizona twist, during five performances of All Balanchine at Symphony Hall.

 Ballet Arizona will stage Balanchine’s Square Dance for the first time in Arizona, combining the spirit of an American folk dance with the precision and techniques of classical ballet, accompanied by music by Antonio Vivaldi and Arcangelo Corelli.